Islandora/documentation/docs/technical-documentation/migrate-csv.md

   path: '/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv'
   delimiter: ','
   header_row_count: 1
-  keys:
+  ids:
     - file
   constants:
     destination_dir: 'fedora://csv_migration'
 ```
-You can see we provide a path to its location, what delimiter to use, if it uses a header row, and which column contains a unique key for each entry.
+You can see we provide a path to its location, what delimiter to use, if it uses a header row, and which column contains a unique id for each entry.
 Constants can also be defined here (more on those later).

 #### Process